hapax/hapax.github.io/assets/mindjam.md

 They may differ on just how much difference is needed, but at the end of the day, I don't think this is what people are really arguing about.

-But the second version imagines that, in some world where everything prior to the decision is the same, I choose B.
+But the second version imagines that, in some world where everything prior to the decision is the same, I choose B instead of A.
-For this to be possible, I need two things to hold: first, the laws of physics are indeterminate [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>], and the state of the world now does not determine the state of the world in the future; and second, the future does not already exist.
+For this to be possible, two things need to hold: first, the laws of physics are indeterminate [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>], and the state of the world now does not determine the state of the world in the future; and second, the future does not already exist.